-It's funny, not thinking of it at the time, when Olga, Myron's sister, trained in classical piano in the Russian tradition, went off to college, she would pick Potsdam (NY), learning later, the 'Potsdam Conference' was where the Ally Heads of State, Stalin, Churchill, and Truman met to decide the fate of post war Germany.
+It's funny, not thinking of it at the time, when Olga, Myron's sister, trained in classical piano in the Russian tradition, went off to college, she would pick Potsdam (NY), learning later, the 'Potsdam Conference' was where the East-West Heads of State, Stalin, Churchill, and Truman met to decide the fate of post war Germany.
 The Upstate NY town has 3 schools- Clarkson, SUNY, and the Crane School of Music (part of SUNY), thinking probably the latter.

 There, at a Spencer Davis Concert, she me Bert, a student at Syracuse, SUNY School of Forestry, "The campus nickname for them are 'stumps'," Olga laughed.
 And learning Bert had lost a finger in a machine.

 Spencer Davis' 'I'm a Man' a hit song on the radio, keyboard player, Stevie Windwood, a mere 14 at the time.
 Winwood, in time, would go on to Traffic, and Blind Faith.
 Olga and Bert, now married, with infant daughter, Lana, would move to 'The Flower City', Rochester.

 On the stereo, Iron Butterfly's 'In A Gadda Da Vida', known its drum solo, and a young classically trained lead guitarist (Erik Brann), an anthem of sorts for the times, ultimately drawing Leland and i to the Fillmore East in NYC.